zocterminal/.well-known/README.md

-# VERIFYING AUTHENTICITY OF A ZOC TERMINAL DOWNLOAD ARCHIVE
+# VERIFYING THE AUTHENTICITY OF  ZOC TERMINAL DOWNLOAD ARCHIVES

 If an update-download in ZOC failed any you got redirected to here, please understand that while the reason is most likely benign (like someone